paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## Adjust product thumbnail size

-You can change your shop's product grid size to modify the number of products visible to your customer per row.
-Paymennt online shops support grid sizes of 2, 3, and 4 products per row
+You can change your shop's product grid size to modify the number of products visible to your customer per row. **Paymennt** online shops support grid sizes of 2, 3, and 4 products per row:

 1. Open the side menu, and go to “Shop (Under the “Earn” section) -> Setting -> Theme”
 2. On the Theme page, go to the “Product grid width” section